Throughout our lives, we experience moments of momentum where we feel like we're expanding, moving upward, and spreading our fierce little wings.

-According to Workboard, 72% of employees think their performance would improve with more feedback.
+According to WORKBOARD, 72% of employees think their performance would improve with more feedback.
 And as a leader, receiving feedback is just as essential as giving it.
-Feedback serves as a direct catalyst for growth by showing you what you didn't know and revealing your "blind spots” so to speak, granting you the awareness you need to improve in these areas.
+Feedback serves as a direct catalyst for growth by showing you what you didn't know and revealing your "blind spots," so to speak, granting you the awareness you need to improve in these areas.
 If feedback is infrequent, so are your opportunities to grow.

 2. Lack of Clarity Around Goals

-3. Fear of Failure
+3. Fear of Failing or Being Wrong

 Sometimes growth requires us to take on new challenges, and new challenges can be scary–especially when succeeding or failing might affect others on our team.
 But the reality is that it's better to try and fail than to not try at all.
-In fact, research suggests that failure can actually be a motivator and lead to higher amounts of success in the long run.
+In fact, RESEARCH SUGGESTS that failure can actually be a motivator and lead to higher amounts of success in the long run.

 4. Unsupportive Environments